Lessons learnt from going viral

 🌹 Learning 4: Pitch tricks

-Once your video is cocked and locked, it's purely a numbers game in terms of getting it picked up.
+Once your video is cocked and locked, it's purely a numbers game in terms of getting it picked up by media.

 It's spreadsheet time